Every January, Pierce County conducts the annual Homeless Point-in-Time (PIT) Count.

 PIT Count Volunteers:

 - Must be at least 18 years of age

 - Search for unsheltered homeless within designated locations

-- Survey individuals experiencing homelessness using a mobile app
+- Survey individuals experiencing homelessness using the mobile app ’Counting Us’

 Questions?
 Contact us!